Type-safe bitwise operations - TL;DR

 Functions

-All utility functions are defined in namespace boost::flags
+All following utility functions are defined in namespace boost::flags

 The macro BOOST_FLAGS_USING_UTILITIES()